WasiqB/coteafs-appium/README.md

 `full_reset` | Both | false | true, if full reset of app is required, else, can be omitted.

 ## Exceptions:
-Framework handles all the events and throws a meaningful exception which is easy to identify the cause of failure.
+Sometimes it is very difficult to identify what went wrong when we run tests using Appium or Selenium.
+To handle this, framework handles all the events and throws a meaningful exception which is easy to identify the cause of failure.
 Following is the list of exception and their events of occurring:

 Exception | Events